-In this article, we share some recommendations from the Good Energy team on older, new and upcoming books that challenge us to think differently about how we live in the face of the climate emergency.
+In this article, we share some recommendations from the Good Energy team on books that challenge us to think differently about how we live in the face of the climate emergency.

 Nature & natural history

 Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge and the Teachings of Plants – Robin Wall Kimmerer